seongkong/seongkong/README.md

   ----

-  ##  🙋🏻‍♂ ABOUT ME
+  ###  ABOUT ME
-- 𝐇𝐚𝐧𝐝𝐨𝐧𝐠 𝐆𝐥𝐨𝐛𝐚𝐥 𝐔𝐧𝐢𝐯𝐞𝐫𝐬𝐢𝐭𝐲 𝟐𝟏
+  - Handong Global University 21
-- 𝐌𝐚𝐣𝐨𝐫 𝐢𝐧 𝐂𝐨𝐦𝐩𝐮𝐭𝐞𝐫 𝐒𝐜𝐢𝐞𝐧𝐜𝐞 & 𝐄𝐥𝐞𝐜𝐭𝐫𝐨𝐧𝐢𝐜 𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫𝐢𝐧𝐠
+  - Major in Computer Scienve

   ----